Share this:

 This analogy, while simplistic, emboldens the case for Wind Hill.
 If the West Saxons occupied the entire enclosure of 85.5 acres on Wind Hill: there could have been a few thousand people available to Earl Odda in January 878.

-The specific numbers of West Saxons at Cynwit are not known, yet the available fyrd militia could potentially have been sufficient to destroy Hubba's Viking force.
+The specific numbers of West Saxons at Cynwit are not known, and the West Saxons might not have occupied the entire area.
+Yet the available fyrd militia routed Hubba's Viking force.

 The London 2012 Athletes’ Village - East Village.